tpm-rs/governance/project-docs/CONTRIBUTING.md

 # Contributing

-This project welcomes contributions and suggestions.
+This repository welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit